Skip to contents

 baseline = "zero")[,1])

-#> Error in h(simpleError(msg, call)): error in evaluating the argument 'y' in selecting a method for function 'plot': could not find function "bag_predict"
+#> Error in h(simpleError(msg, call)): error in evaluating the argument 'y' in selecting a method for function 'plot': no applicable method for 'predict' applied to an object of class "c('bag', 'list')"